GaelVaroquaux/nilearn/doc/connectivity/resting_state_networks.rst

 .. topic:: **References**

    * Gael Varoquaux et al. `Multi-subject dictionary learning to segment an atlas of brain spontaneous activitym <http://hal.inria.fr/inria-00588898/en/>`_, Information Processing in Medical Imaging, 2011, pp. 562-573, Lecture Notes in Computer Science,

 Applying DictLearning
 ---------------------

-DictLearning is a ready-to-use class with the same interface as CanICA.
+:class:'DictLearning' is a ready-to-use class with the same interface as CanICA.
 Sparsity of output map is controlled by a parameter alpha: using a larger alpha yields sparser maps.